HalosGhost/haskell/README.rst

 Of course, with the bit of dephell that Haskell has, I am not sure how long I will be able to stick with it.

+Additionally, since a friend of mine (besenwesen) introduced me to an awesome benchmarking tool called `criterion <http://www.serpentine.com/criterion/tutorial.html>`_, I've felt a strong urge to test it.
+I would not be surprised if I start adding benchmarks to many portions of my code.

 Below is my tentative plan for projects:

 To Do